momentum-mod/docs/content/docs/guides/gamemodes/conc.md

 ---
-title: "Gamemode Guide: Conc"
+categories:
+  - guide
 permalink: /guide/gamemode-conc/

-category: guide

 tags:
   - gamemode
   - info
   - conc
   - concussion grenade

-toc: true
-toc_sticky: true
 ---

+# Gamemode Guide: Conc

 ## What is Conc?

 Conc, short for "**Conc**ussion Grenade Jumping", is a classic game mode from the classic Team Fortress, involving priming a concussion grenade to explode at just the right time to propel the player throughout the map.

 Momentum Mod's implementation of Conc comes from a mix of [Fortress Forever's implementation](https://github.com/fortressforever/fortressforever) combined with reverse engineering specific values from Team Fortress Classic.